rosyberti/website/python-course/logical-operators-if-statements.md

 else:

-    print(f'There are too many items to count in your shopping cart!')
+    print('There are too many items to count in your shopping cart!')

 ```